Revolutionary Tribunal: Origin

 The provisional Revolutionary Tribunal was established on 17 August 1792 in response to the Storming of the Tuileries, to ensure that there was some appropriate legal process for dealing with suspects accused of political crimes and treason, rather than arbitrary killing by local committees.
 The provisional Tribunal was abolished in November 1792 at the start of the trial of Louis XVI, and during this time had sentenced twenty-eight people to death.
 Mostly these were ordinary criminals rather than political prisoners.

 It incorporated elements from the reformed criminal justice system of 1791 as well as features with a more 'extraordinary' or 'revolutionary' potential.
 A bench of five judges would be responsible for running the court itself, but the Convention would control the caseload through deputies elected to a commission de six.
 Cases would then be presented to the court by an accusateur public (public prosecutor) helped in his work by two deputies, and jurors would decide on the guilt or innocence of defendants.
 The judges would then invoke punishments in accordance with the 1791 Penal Code...

-In early March, the War in the Vendée and the War of the Pyrenees began; the population of the Austrian Netherlands were in insurrection against the French invasion causing an alarming situation.
+In early March, the War in the Vendée and the War of the Pyrenees began; the population of the Austrian Netherlands were in insurrection against the French invasion, causing an alarming situation.
 On the evening of 9 March, a crowd gathered outside the Convention, shouting threats and calling for the removal of all "traitorous" deputies who had failed to vote for the execution of the king.
-On 12 March 1793, a provisional Revolutionary Tribunal was established; three days later the Convention appointed Fouquier-Tinville as the "accusateur public" and Fleuriot-Lescot as his assistant.
+On 12 March 1793, a Tribunal criminel extraordinaire was established; three days later the Convention appointed Fouquier-Tinville as the "accusateur public" and Fleuriot-Lescot as his assistant.
 On 11 March, Dumouriez addressed the Brussels assembly, apologising for the actions of the French commissioners and soldiers.
 On 12 March, Dumouriez criticized the interference of officials of the War Ministry which employed many Jacobins.
 He attacked not only Pache, the former minister of war, but also Marat and Robespierre.
 Dumouriez had long been unable to agree with the course of the Convention.
 He was disenchanted with the radicalisation of the revolution and its politics and put an end to the annexation efforts.